pi-tau/conv-nets/README.md

 !["GoogLeNet"](img/googlenet.png)

-The original design also included auxiliary classifiers (small neural nets) connected to intermediate layers (first and fifth layer of the five layer block) in order to stabilize training.
+The original design also included auxiliary classifiers (small neural nets) connected to intermediate layers (first and fifth block of the five layer module) in order to stabilize training.
 By adding these auxiliary classifiers, the authors state that they increase the gradient signal that gets propagated back and also provide additional regularization.
 During training their loss gets